-First, if you’re borrowing against your 401(k), you’re not just tapping into any pool of money – you’re taking money out of an account you created for your retirement, which means you’re potentially messing with your long-term savings.
+First, if you’re borrowing against your 401(k), you’re not just tapping into any pool of money – you’re taking money out of an account you created for your future, which means you’re potentially messing with your long-term savings for retirement.

 If this has you thinking twice about borrowing against your 401(k), there are alternatives that could help you keep your retirement savings on track.
 Here are a few:

-Borrowing against the equity in your home using a HELOC could provide a relatively low-interest option, compared to credit cards, provided that you have built up enough equity in your home to qualify for a HELOC.
+Borrowing against the equity in your home using a HELOC or home equity loan could provide a relatively low-interest option, compared to credit cards, provided that you have built up enough equity in your home to qualify for a HELOC.

-You set aside money for emergencies… for emergencies, so it may be worthwhile considering if your emergency fund should be used instead of pulling money out of your 401(k).
+You set aside money for emergencies… for emergencies, so it may be worthwhile to consider tapping into your emergency fund instead of pulling money out of your 401(k).
 The potential interest you would lose from tapping into your emergency fund will generally be lower than the amount of interest you would lose from borrowing against your 401(k).

 Unexpected life events and expenses happen to us all.
 However, the budgeting and saving habits established throughout the years can help you better prepare for these events.

 Here are a few resources on building better saving, budgeting and money management habits: